gowtham66866/session4-madhurauk/README.md

 Description of the classes and methods in session4.py and test_session4.py

 ### Qualean
 Qualean class is inspired by Boolean+Quantum concepts.
-We can assign it only 3 possible real states.
-True, False, and Maybe (1, 0, -1) but it internally picks an imaginary state.
-The moment you assign it a real number, it immediately finds an imaginary number random.uniform(-1, 1) and multiplies with it and stores that number internally after using Bankers rounding to 10th decimal place
+We can assign it only three possible real states.
+True, False, and Maybe (1, 0, -1).
+Tt internally picks an imaginary state.
+The moment you assign it a real number, it immediately finds an imaginary number random.uniform(-1, 1) and multiplies with the number and stores that number internally after using Bankers rounding to 10th decimal place

 ### __and__
 This method implements the logical and gate for the user defined Qualean objects